Serializer

 # Prefix with field if applicable

-if query.search_field:
+if query.field:

-return f"{query.search_field.value}{joined_children}"
+return f"{query.field.value}{joined_children}"

 return joined_children